greenestnick/RaycasterEngine/README.md

     - We can then eliminate the multi-wall and door_texcol calculations from the render loop
  - move from AOS to SOA
  - create an arena to pack booleans instead of using uint8_t which wastes 7 bits
+ - Write to the pixel buffer as rows and transpose at the end.
+Common case of writing down a column is not cache performant

 ### Other possible ideas:
 - Vertically Opening doors (could just use tranparent texture animations)